istek/istekcc/content/post/2009-08-13-how-to-flush-dns-cache-in-ubuntu.md

 By Stanley:

-it’s a very useful tool.it doesn’t like Windows, ’cause windows have a tool named ifconfig, and it has a parameter named flushdns, and it’s functional to clear your dns.
+it’s a very useful tool.it doesn’t like Windows, ’cause Windows have a tool named ifconfig, and it has a parameter named flushdns, and it’s functional to clear your dns.
 But under ubuntu system, i didn’t find out any tool like that. okay, right now mark it, maybe you will use it next time.